EmpyrNetwork/empyr_web/readme.md

 ```
 <br>

-The above code will asynchronously load the Empyr tracking javascript and initialize it.
 Please note the following parameters:

 1. CLIENT_ID -- This is your API key (NOT THE SECRET) which is used to identify the user as belonging to your application.